mrooney/mrooney.github.com/source/_posts/2012-07-01-freelancing-a-6-month-retrospective.markdown

 published: false
 ---

 At the end of 2011 I quit my full-time job to pursue part-time freelancing in order to have more time and flexibility.
-It has now been 6 full months, so I’m writing this retrospective post
-    in order to evaluate my progress and make improvements.
+It has now been 6 full months, so I'm writing this retrospective post in order to evaluate my progress and make improvements.
 Hopefully it will be useful or interesting to others!

 Why?
 ====
-In short, I felt that given a finite lifespan, there were more fulfilling and enjoyable ways to spend some of my healthiest years than 40 hour weeks in an office.
+In short, I felt that given a finite lifespan, there were more fulfilling and enjoyable ways to spend some of my healthiest years than 40+ hour weeks in an office.

 More specifically, there were a few activities I wanted to spend more time doing: cooking, climbing, yoga, and Zen practice.